RodolfoRbl/expenses-bot-website/README.md

 # expenses-bot-website

-Promotional website for the Telegram expenses bot
+Promotional website for the Telegram expenses bot.
+The website features a modern, responsive design with distinct sections for features, screenshots, pricing, and more.